|Name||“Score” out of ten||Best Price|

 While they may not feature as many technical innovations as other brands such as La Sportiva or Scarpa, they do offer a solid option for those on a budget.
-They even took our top spot for Best Gym Shoes in: “7 Best Cheap Rock Climbing Shoes Under $100”.

 This simplicity, however, can often work in their advantage.
 The simple velcro closures and split neoprene tongue make the shoe easy to take off and put on.

 If you prefer to keep your shoes on in between routes at the gym then then you will love the comfort that the slightly asymmetric last and flat profile gives, as well as the feel of the full grain leather uppers against your skin.

 The 3D molded heel helps the Mad Rock Drifter fit nicely thanks to its sticky rubber and cushy EVA.
 We should note that the leather uppers do stretch over time – Mad Rock says this gives a good custom fit, but it is something to be aware of when choosing the correct size.